Auschwitz anniversary marked as peace again shattered by war

 And yet her mother had abundant milk, and they both survived.
 After the war, her mother returned home and reunited with her husband, and “the whole village came to look at us and said it’s a miracle.”

-She read out an appeal to the next generations to be vigilant about insidious ideologies.

-“No more fascism, which brings death, genocide, crimes, slaughter and loss of human dignity,” she said.
+She appealed for “no more fascism, which brings death, genocide, crimes, slaughter and loss of human dignity.”

-Among those expected to attend commemorations on Friday is Doug Emhoff, the husband of U.S. Vice President Kamala Harris.
+Among those who attended Friday’s commemorations was Doug Emhoff, the husband of U.S. Vice President Kamala Harris.
+Emhoff, the first Jewish person to be married to one of the top two nationally elected U.S. officials, bowed his head an execution wall at Auschwitz, where he left a wreath of flowers in the U.S. flag’s colors and the words: “From the people of the United States of America.”

 The Germans established Auschwitz in 1940 for Polish prisoners; later they expanded the complex, building death chambers and crematoria where Jews from across Europe were brought by train to be murdered.